 The caterpillars of the Pine Processionary can be seen moving together in long head-to-tail rows.
 Curiosity often draws young children to these rows of caterpillars, but these creatures pose a risk to their eyes, as well as to those of adults and pets.
 The caterpillar is covered in fine hairs which we can come into contact with when they become loose and float through the air.
 These hairs can cause skin, nose and eye irritations.

-The hairs can become embeded in the cornea, the transparent exterior layer of the eye, or in the conjunctiva (the membrane that covers the eye and lines the eyelids).
+The hairs can become embedded in the cornea, the transparent exterior layer of the eye, or in the conjunctiva (the membrane that covers the eye and lines the eyelids).
 This can cause a number of reactions ranging from mild inflammation to anaphylactic shock (a very serious allergic reaction).

 If we come into direct contact with the caterpillar, its hairs can become embedded in the skin releasing a toxin that can cause histamine (the body’s natural defence against allergens) to be produced in some people.